peteroupc/MailLib/docs/PeterO.Mail.Message.md

 <b>Return Value:</b>

 A Message object created from the given MailTo URL.
-Returs null if "url" is null, is syntactically invalid, or is not a MailTo URL.
+Returs null if  <i>url</i>
+ is null, is syntactically invalid, or is not a MailTo URL.

 ### Generate